-Risk management involves identifying, assessing, managing, monitoring and reporting, communicating the council's threats and opportunities.
+Risk management involves identifying, assessing, managing, monitoring, reporting, and communicating the council's threats and opportunities.
 By doing so effectively, the Council is in a stronger position to deliver its objectives.
 Risk is a feature of all business activity and is an attribute of the more creative of its strategic developments.
-The council accepts the need to take proportionate risk to achieve its strategic objectives, but these should be identified and managed appropriately.
-However, residual risks may still be high even after controls are identified and implemented.
-Such risks may relate to activities/projects where the organisation has statutory responsibilities to deliver such services, and in such instances, it is important that risks are being managed effectively and efficiently and the impact is minimised as far as is reasonably practicable should the threat/event occur.
+The Council acknowledges that risk can never be eliminated in its entirety and accepts the need to take proportionate risk to achieve its strategic objectives and these risks should be identified and managed appropriately.
+However, residual risks may still be high after further controls are identified and implemented.
+Such risks may relate to activities/projects where the organisation has statutory responsibilities to deliver those services, and in such instances, it is important that risks are being managed effectively and efficiently and the impact is minimised as far as is reasonably practicable should the threat/event occur.
 By evaluating our plan for potential problems and developing strategies to address them, we are able to improve our chances of a successful, if not perfect delivery of the project/initiative assessed.
-The risk strategy will also ensure that high priority risks are cost effectively managed and provide decision makers at all levels with the information required to make informed decisions.
+The Council recognises that managing risk can also identify positive opportunities which, with the appropriate level of control, may lead to service improvements.
+The measures which the Council adopts are principles of good management practice which seek to control and balance risk and opportunity.
+The risk strategy implemented at the council supports this policy and ensures that high priority risks are cost effectively managed and provide decision makers at all levels with the information required to make informed decisions.